vatlab/vat-docs/content/Documentation/keyconcepts/_index.md

 **phenotypes** in variant tools are generally any properties of samples, such as blood pressure, weight, height, ethnicity, affection status, ID, and ID of parents.
 It could be [imported][8][?][8] from a text file, calculated from samples (e.g. average quality score of all variants of a sample could be a phenotype of the sample), or from other phenotypes.
 Phenotypes are frequently used to identify groups of samples (e.g. by affection status using parameter `--samples 'aff=1'`), and in genotype-phenotype association analysis.

-(:toggleexample:) This project does not have any genotype and existing phenotype, we can add a phenotype `num` as the number of variants in each sample:
+<details><summary>Examples:</summary> This project does not have any genotype and existing phenotype, we can add a phenotype `num` as the number of variants in each sample:

     % vtools phenotype --from_stat 'num=#(GT)'